 If you do not wish your thesis to be available online (and did not apply to restrict access to your thesis on the examination entry form) you must also Request Thesis Embargo [DOC 44KB]at this point.

-The thesis must be presented in the format set out in the notes on Presentation and binding of the thesis [DOC 63KB].
+The thesis must be presented in the format set out in the notes on Presentation Notes on Thesis Submission [DOC 63KB].
 The Research Degrees Office can provide information on companies that provide a thesis binding service, but offers no guarantee that the work will be carried out to the University of London specification.
 The candidate is responsible for ensuring that the work is carried out to the required standard.
 We do NOT accept spiral bound copies.

 Your supervisor is responsible for arranging the viva and keeping you and the Research Degrees Office informed of these arrangements.
 If you have any queries about the viva, please speak to your supervisor in the first instance.